-The actuarial assumptions used to determine the Total Pension Liability as of June 30, 2016, were based on the results of the June 30, 2014, Review of Economic Assumptions and Actuarial Experience Study (Experience Study) and the June 30, 2015 review of Economic Actuarial Assumptions.
-Also, for determining the Total Pension Liability the investment return assumption used is net of investment expenses only and is not net of administrative expenses.
-Key methods and assumptions used in the June 30, 2016, and June 30, 2015, actuarial valuation are presented as follows.
+The actuarial assumptions used to determine the Total Pension Liability as of June 30, 2017, were based on the results of the June 30, 2014, Review of Economic Assumptions and Actuarial Experience Study (Experience Study) and the June 30, 2015 review of Economic Actuarial Assumptions.
+For determining the Total Pension Liability the investment return assumption used is net of investment expenses only and is not net of administrative expenses.

+Key methods and assumptions for actuarial determined contribution rates in the June 30, 2017, and June 30, 2016, actuarial valuations are presented as follows.

-Valuation Date June 30, 2016 Actuarial Cost Method Entry Age Actuarial Cost Method Amortization Method Level Percentage of Payroll Remaining Amortization Period 15 years for Unfunded Actuarial Accrued Liability (UAAL) as of June 30, 2004.
+Valuation Date June 30, 2017 Actuarial Cost Method Entry Age Normal Actuarial Cost Method Amortization Method Level Percentage of Payroll Remaining Amortization Period 15 year closed period for Unfunded Actuarial Accrued Liability (UAAL) as of June 30, 2004.
 Any changes in UAAL after June 30, 2004, are separately amortized over a 15-year closed period effective with that valuation.
 Effective June 30, 2012, any changes in UAAL due to actuarial gains or losses or due to plan amendments (with the exception of a change due to retirement incentives) will be amortized over a 15-year closed period effective with that valuation (up to a 5-year closed period for retirement incentives).
 Any change in UAAL due to changes in actuarial assumptions or methods will be amortized over a 20-year closed period effective with that valuation.
 Asset Valuation Method Market value of assets less unrecognized returns in each of the last ten semi-annual accounting periods.
 Unrecognized returns are equal to the difference between the actual market return and the expected return on market value and are recognized over a five-year period.
 The Actuarial Value of Assets is reduced by the value of the Non-Vested Supplemental Medical Benefit Reserve and the statutory Contingency Reserve.
-Mortality Rates Mortality rates were based on the RP-2000 Healthy Annuitant Mortality Table for Males or Females, as appropriate, with adjustments for mortality improvements based on Scale AA to 2025 set back one year.
+Value of Assets is reduced by the value er a five-year period.
+The Actuarial lue of the Non-Vested Supplemental Actuarial Assumptions: Value of Assets is reduced by the value er a five-year period.
+The Actuarial lue of the Non-Vested Supplemental Actuarial Assumptions: Investment Rate of Return 1 Value of Assets is reduced by the val Medical Benefit Reserve and the sta er a five-year period.
+The Actuarial lue of the Non-Vested Supplemental tutory Contingency Reserve. · · · Value of Assets is reduced by the val Medical Benefit Reserve and the sta June 30, 2017 7.50% net of pension plan administration and investment er a five-year period.
+The Actuarial lue of the Non-Vested Supplemental itutory Contingency Reserve.
+June 30, 2016 7.50% net of pension plan administration and investment